Palmdale, California: Next three decades of the Town of Palmdale, 1933–1962

 They also bought Palmdale Airport in 1952 and established an aerospace development and testing facility called United States Air Force Plant 42.
 One year later, in 1953, Lockheed established a facility at the airport.
-After this point in time, the aerospace industry took over as the primary local source of employment.
-The city has been referred to as the "Aerospace Capital of America" because of its rich heritage in being the home of many of the aircraft used in the United States military.
+After this time, the aerospace industry took over as the primary local source of employment.
+The city has been referred to as the "Aerospace Capital of America" because of its heritage in being the home of many of the aircraft used in the United States military.

 In August 1956, an unpiloted out-of-control Navy drone flew over Palmdale while Air Force Interceptor aircraft tried to shoot it down with unguided rockets.
 Many rockets landed in and around the city, starting fires and damaging property.

-In 1957, Palmdale's first high school, Palmdale High School, was established, making it easier for youths to not have to travel to Antelope Valley High School in nearby Lancaster.
+In 1957, Palmdale's first high school, Palmdale High School, was established, making it easier to not have to travel to Antelope Valley High School in nearby Lancaster.

 Incorporation, 1962–1980

 In August 1962, the township of Palmdale officially became the city of Palmdale with the incorporation of 2 mi2 of land around the present day civic center.

 In 1964, the Antelope Valley Freeway, or State Highway 14, was completed as a link between Palmdale and Los Angeles.
 The freeway at this time ran all the way to present-day Technology Drive.
 It was at this time that talk about the future Palmdale Intercontinental Airport was seen as the way of the future.
 By 1965, the new city had annexed an additional 20 sqmi of land and industry was thriving.
 Talk of the future commercial airport had many investors buying up large quantities of land.